 - Final essay of ca.1,800 words (1 ec).

-- Discussion points on literature for each week are to be posted on BlackBoard (20%);
+- Discussion points on literature: discussion points on literature for each week are to be posted on BlackBoard (20%);

-- Scholarly quality of presentation: student presentations should adopt a theoretical position on one of the selected case studies.
-Presentations should be well-structured, argued, with relevant slideshows (30%);
+- Quality of presentation: student presentations should adopt a theoretical position on one of the selected case studies.
+Presentations should be well-structured, argued, with relevant slideshows (30%).

 - Final essay (max.
 2,000 words) (30%).